quidphp/lemur/README.md

     - [AccountChangePasswordSubmit](src/Cms/AccountChangePasswordSubmit.php) - Class for the submit change password route in the CMS
     - [ActivatePassword](src/Cms/ActivatePassword.php) - Class for activating the password in the CMS
     - [Calendar](src/Cms/Calendar.php) - Class for the calendar route of the CMS
+    - [CliClearAll](src/Cms/CliClearAll.php) - Class for a cli route to remove all cached and logged data
     - [CliClearCache](src/Cms/CliClearCache.php) - Class for a cli route to remove all cached data
     - [CliClearLog](src/Cms/CliClearLog.php) - Class for a cli route to remove all log data
     - [CliCompile](src/Cms/CliCompile.php) - Class for a cli route to compile assets (js and css)